ab1hi2shek/Maths-hunt/README.md

 # MATH-FUN

-A cross-browser treasure hunt type Gaming App.
-It is currently in development stage.
+A cross-browser treasure hunt type Gaming App.More features will be added.
-Soon it will be fully developed and available.

 Basic app built on only React.js is running on Heroku [here](http://fun-math.herokuapp.com/).